pete-the-programmer/FCards/_chapters/ch14-many-hands.md

 ---
-slug: Separation of core and our game
+slug: Solitaire
-concept: Modules
+concept: Many Hands
-chapter: "13"
+chapter: "14"
-part: "Simple Pickup Game"
+part: "Solitaire"
 ---

 ### What's part of "pickup" and what is just generally Cards?